bfredkrystee/splashify/README.txt

 required.
 Link: http://drupal.org/project/libraries

-2. Download the jStorage library.
-You will want to put the files either in /sites/all/libraries/jstorage/ or /sites/[site_name]/libraries/jstorage/ .
+2. Download the jStorage library: https://github.com/andris9/jStorage/zipball/master
+You will want to put the files in one of the following directories:
+/sites/all/libraries/jstorage/
+/sites/[site_name]/libraries/jstorage/

+Splashify will be looking for "jstorage.min.js".
+So it should look something like /sites/all/libraries/jstorage/jstorage.min.js

 Below is a direct link to download the zip file.
 Link: https://github.com/andris9/jStorage/zipball/master